lawreka/d-e-c-i-a/docs/embodied-conversational-interfaces.md

 ![REA, the Real Estate Agent](assets/figs/fig-3-rea.png)
 <div class="caption"><h4> Figure 3.
 REA, the Real Estate Agent</h4></div>

-REA was developed in the MIT Media Lab to inhabit the role of a real estate agent in a virtual environment.
+REA (Figure 3) was developed in the MIT Media Lab to inhabit the role of a real estate agent in a virtual environment.
 This agent was used in several studies by Justine Cassell to examine the effects of multimodal interfaces with an agent designed to use body language and nonverbal conversational cues such as gaze and facial expressions to facilitate conversation.
 (Breazeal, 2003; Cassell, 2000; Cassell, 2001).

 ![MACK, the Media Lab Autonomous Conversation Kiosk](assets/figs/fig-4-mack.png)
 <div class="caption"><h4>Figure 4.
 MACK, the Media Lab Autonomous Conversation Kiosk</h4></div>

-Another notable bot to come out of the MIT Media Lab was MACK, the Media Lab Autonomous Conversation Kiosk, an agent situated in the lobby of a lab building in front of a map.
+Another notable bot to come out of the MIT Media Lab was MACK (Figure 4), the Media Lab Autonomous Conversation Kiosk, an agent situated in the lobby of a lab building in front of a map.
 MACK was able to answer questions about the labs and give directions using gestures and pointing out features on the map (Huang, 2010; Cassell, 2001).

 Similar bots have been implemented by several museums, designed to guide and entertain visitors.
 Two agents named August and Pixie were installed in Swedish culture and telecommunications museums to guide and entertain visitors, and an agent named Sgt.
 Blackwell was installed in several contemporary art museums in the U.S (Huang, 2010).
 Perhaps the most well-known of these virtual docents is Max, a guide agent created in 2004 for the Heinz Nixdorf MuseumsForum, a computer museum in Germany.
 Reportedly, Max was quite successful in interacting socially by engaging museum visitors in conversations about the exhibitions, museum information, and other topics (Kopp et al., 2005).